milwad-dev/laravel-validate/README.md

 ];
 ```

-Also, You can use the `Country` class and add a list of countries to the `ValidIban` rule.
+Also, you can use the `Country` class to add a list of countries to the `ValidIban` rule.
 By doing this your IBAN must belong
 to one of the countries you pass to the validation class:

 ```php